nancypaucar/DH150-2020W/README.md

 ## DH150 Assignment01: Heuristic Evaluation by Nancy Paucar

 ### Motivation + Description of the community
 I wanted to redesign this website because I frequently visit this church when I go back home since I am Christian.
 I feel that improvements made to the site will help new community members looking for a new church understand the church's focused values and culture.
 I feel that this website design is oudated and needs a more modern development.
 This is a Christian community who seeks to bring others to Christ and share teachings from the Bible.
-They do missionary work and raise funds tosupport other missionaries as well.
+They do missionary work and raise funds to support other missionaries as well.

 ### Website screenshot
 (Visual of Home Page with Site information)